Audio Edition Coming Soon!

 Few lines make my hackles rise more than hearing, “It is your destiny,” particularly if it is said by some old guy in a black robe.
 I have some serious issues with the concepts of prophecy, destiny, fate, and Chosen Ones.
 From a practical standpoint, they are overused tropes and cliches in works of fantasy.
 Predestination is a lazy cock-and-bull story made to justify plot threads or character motivations.
 But on a deeper level, the concept is actually rather disturbing.
 I’m a big believer in free will, so the idea of having everything I have done, am doing, or will do laid out for me with no ability to change it is both creepy and frightening.

 There’s a lot of debate in some religions over whether human lives are governed by fate or free will.
 The Christian mythos tries to have its cake and eat it too by having both free will and an omnipotent god (which totally doesn’t work, but whatever.)
-Most other mythologies have pretty well-documented beginnings for their gods and goddesses, who seem to be free agents, even if they pull the strings of mortals on occasion, but rarely an ending.
+Most other mythologies have pretty well-documented beginnings for their gods and goddesses, who seem to be free agents, even if they pull the strings of mortals on occasion they don’t lay the events of those out for them.
 The length of human lives is often measured, but what is done in those lives does not seem to be set.

 The pantheon that prominently features this idea of wyrd, of the the inevitability of fate, can be found within Norse mythology.
 Unlike many other pantheons, the Norse gods know what is coming.
 They know exactly how events will play out and that all of them are going to die gruesome deaths during a great final battle.
 They even have a name for it: “Ragnarok.”
 And yet they continue down that path of destruction, apparently not trying to divert from that path.
 Many times they seem blissfully unaware that they are laying the seeds of their own destruction.
 Only Odin seems to have an inkling of future events… and yet if humans knew the stories of Ragnarok, how could the gods not be aware of them?
 Or perhaps they do try, but their attempts end in failure, and those stories were never recorded.